Jackson, New Jersey

 Research Focus:Modeling the impacts of prescribed fires on treefrogs populations.

 Ian Biazzo has always been passionate about animals, especially the creepy-crawly variety.
 After finishing his undergraduate degrees in Biology and Mathematics at Rutgers University, Ian took time off from his studies and became a volunteer firefighter.
 He then realized that he could combine his passion for wildlife and fire skills to study fire ecology.

 “I study nature, and nature is running its own experiment, but my research captures only a snapshot of that bigger picture,” he says.

-Currently, Ian is working on his PhD in Conservation Biology at UCF.
-His dissertation focuses on modeling the impacts of prescribed fires on treefrogs populations; his work is one of the first to study U.S. treefrogs in canopies and connect changes to the timing of fires.
+Ian graduated from UCF with his PhD in Conservation Biology in 2023.
+His dissertation focused on modeling the impacts of prescribed fires on treefrogs populations; his work is one of the first to study U.S. treefrogs in canopies and connect changes to the timing of fires.
 His research was part of a docuseries about conservation perspectives in Florida called “Tales of Sunshine.”
-Additionally, he is working alongside colleagues to publish research on plant demography and retention of STEM transfer students.
+Additionally, he worked alongside colleagues to publish research on plant demography and retention of STEM transfer students.

 Ian chose to attend UCF for the proximity to diverse natural lands and the opportunity to work with the amazing faculty at the university.
 He credits his advisor and friend, Dr. Pedro Quintana-Ascencio, with being a catalyst for his personal and academic growth while working with him to improve his scientific skills.
 He is extremely grateful to Dr. John Fauth, Dr. Ken Fedorka, Dr. Kim Schneider, and Dr. Ken Teter for helping him succeed and providing him with impactful opportunities.